-Every independent analysis of ATH's en route BBFM solution has reached the exact same conclusion: BBFM works and provides significant benefits to airlines and ATC.
+Every independent analysis of ATH's enroute BBFM solution, has reached the exact same conclusion: BBFM works and provides significant benefits to airlines and ATC.

-From 2010-2012, the FAA, in conjunction with ERAU, validated the BBFM Exchange process which they called Aircraft Arrival Management Systems (AAMS) in Task J at Charlotte and Minneapolis airports (see Table 1).
+From 2010 to 2012, the FAA, in conjunction with ERAU, validated the BBFM (airline version) and BBFM Exchange (ANSP version) solutions, which they called Aircraft Arrival Management System (AAMS) in Task J at Charlotte and Minneapolis airports (see Table 1).
 They found the following benefits:

-· Time-Based Flow Management (TBFM) provided evidence of
+Time-Based Flow Management (TBFM) provided evidence of system-wide and airline-specific benefits that can be attributed to the assessed systems.